alexandru-trofim/text-editor/README.md

-This is my attempt to implement a simple text editor in Java Swing.
+This is my attempt to implement a simple text editor in Java Swing...